 Africa Culture Camp is aimed at promoting healthy communities using arts to promote self-esteem and an understanding of diverse cultures and identities.
-It is a one-week, day camp open to African children, children of African descent and to families who would like their children to have a diverse cultural experiences.
+Most years, it is a one-week, day camp open to African children, children of African descent and to families who would like their children to have a diverse cultural experiences.

 Four moms; two from South Sudan, two from Khartoum, Sudan, shared candidly their angst in watching their children grow up in a dominant white culture.
 Each had walked the refugee highway escaping terror and poverty, but now encountered a challenge that they could not have anticipated and are not equipped for.
 Conversations such as this serve as our inspiration behind our “African Cultural Camp” and the many programs and relationships that that naturally arise as a result.

-Three years ago we set out to provide African kids with abundant reasons for them to be proud and confident of their heritage.
-Bring on the Sunshine, Life Change Adventures, the African Canadian Association of Waterloo and Region (ACAWRA) and the University of Waterloo African Students Association (UWASA) partnered to create this yearly event.
-Our camps are a wonderful mixture of music, creativity, dance, storytelling, mentoring, modeling, crafts and celebration.
+Our camps have been a wonderful mixture of music, creativity, dance, storytelling, mentoring, modeling, crafts and celebration.
 Over the years our programming and attendance has grown, while many of our kids have matured.
 Today, some who first joined as campers are making their way into leadership roles at the camp, with all the challenges that can bring.

 Children coming to Africa Camp participate in learning about Africa and African Culture through a range of activities from people with lived experience of both worlds.
 Dance, music, stories, sports, games and crafts, all focus on the constructive use of time as children learn to use their own using creativity to entertain and communicate.